w3f/polkadot-wiki/kusama-guide/translated_docs/zh-CN/build-build-with-polkadot.md

 ## So you want to build a smart contract...

-The Polkadot relay chain itself will not support smart contracts.
+The Polkadot Relay Chain itself will not support smart contracts.
 However, since the parachains that connect to Polkadot can support arbitrary state transitions, they can support smart contracts.
 Builders of smart contracts can use these options when they become available.
 Today, it's possible to start development using a local development chain and later deploy to a live environment when the technology matures.

 Substrate supports smart contracts out-of-the-box in two ways.
 One way is using the provided [Contracts](https://github.com/paritytech/substrate/tree/master/frame/contracts) pallet in the FRAME library.
 The second way is using the Substrate [EVM pallet](https://github.com/paritytech/substrate/tree/master/frame/evm) to deploy EVM-based bytecode compiled from Solidity or Vyper and using tools available from the Ethereum stack.